U.S. aims to hobble China's chip industry with sweeping new export rules

 Reuters was first to report key details of the new restrictions on memory chip makers, including a reprieve for foreign companies operating in China and the moves to broaden restrictions on shipments to China of technologies from KLA, Lam, Applied Materials, Nvidia and AMD.

-(Reporting by Stephen Nellis and Karen Freifeld; Editing by Alexanddra Alper; Chris Sanders and Christopher Cushing)
+(Reporting by Stephen Nellis and Karen Freifeld; additional reporting by David Shepardson; Editing by Alexandra Alper; Chris Sanders, Christopher Cushing and Richard Chang)

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))